-If a graduate student's relationship with the Major Advisor is ended, either by the student, the advisor, or both, the student must obtain a new Faculty Mentor.
+If a graduate student's relationship with the Major Advisor is ended, either by the student, the advisor, or both, the student must obtain a new Faculty Mentor within 60 days.
 The procedure and associated form can be obtained from the Graduate Program Coordinator.